sunCelery/cipher/README.md

 - [To Do](#to-do)

 ## Description ##
-Library that contains cipher algorithms for any language.
+Library that contains cipher algorithms for any human-language.

-You only need to specify language see Usage(#usage) section
+You only need to specify language, see Usage(#usage) section

 For now:
 - only viginere algorithm implemented
-- only EN, RU implemented
+- only EN, RU embedded
 - You could add any language support with one line, but need tests, see [Usage](#usage)

 ## Install ##
-**To install the Library just clone it, it needs no additional dependencies**
+**To install the Library just clone it, it needs no external library dependencies**

-- if poetry:
 ```
 git clone https://github.com/sunCelery/cipher.git
 ```